 Visual field test results (Source: Optician)

-Because glaucoma can cause peripheral vision loss, a visual field test may be done to measure your peripheral vision.
+Because glaucoma can cause loss of peripheral vision, a visual field test may be performed to assess your peripheral vision.

 There are various ways to perform a field vision test, but usually, one eye is tested at a time using a specialized instrument.
 The test begins when you’re seated in front of a machine, looking into it, and focusing on the light ahead.
 During the test, a faint light will appear momentarily at different positions in your field of vision.
 You will be asked to press a button each time you detect the light.